- 7th March 2018

 - Category: News

-On Tuesday 31 October Barry Hankin, Head of Environmental Modelling, and Steve Rose, Technical Director, will be presenting at the CIWEM Conference in London.
-The event will launch the Environment Agency’s ‘Working with Natural Processes (WWNP) Evidence Base’ which has been developed to help flood and coastal erosion risk management (FCERM) authorities understand, justify, develop and implement FCERM schemes with WWNP to reduce flood risk.
+Steve Rose, Technical Director, will be presenting at the event which will further launch the Environment Agency’s ‘Working with Natural Processes (WWNP) Evidence Base’.
+This has been developed to help flood and coastal erosion risk management (FCERM) authorities understand, justify, develop and implement FCERM schemes with WWNP to reduce flood risk.

-We have been heavily involved in the development of this evidence base which Barry and Steve will cover in their presentations.
-Abstract for their talks are below giving further information.
+We have been heavily involved in the development of this evidence base which Steve will cover in his presentation.

 Mapping Areas of Potential for Working with Natural Processes

-Barry Hankin will introduce a new set of strategic maps to help identify potential areas for WWNP across England.
+A new set of strategic maps to help identify potential areas for WWNP across England have been developed.
 The maps signpost a range of measures for managing flood risk by protecting, restoring and emulating the natural regulating function of catchments and rivers.
 They include measures to reduce flood risk by storing water, slowing water, increasing flow connectivity between rivers and floodplains and increasing soil infiltration and storage.

 The maps are entirely based on Open Data, and have been published on-line as a suite of nested interactive PDFs for strong accessibility.
 They are published with a user-guide and technical report, and form part of the wider WWNP Evidence Base which covers wider aspects of modelling, monitoring and assessing multiple benefits of a wide range of measures.